LennyTheSniper/Gerson-sim/README.md

-# Gerson Shield Fight
+# Gerson Sim

-Gerson Shield Fight is a reflex-based bullet-hell mini-game inspired by Undertale's mechanics.
+Gerson Sim is a reflex-based bullet-hell mini-game inspired by Undertale's mechanics.
 Defend the soul using a directional shield as arrows fly in from all sides.
 The arrows vary in speed, but all arrive at a steady rhythm—can you keep up?

 ## 🎮 Gameplay